Makunda/Geoloc/README.md

 <b><i>The C language was imposed on this project.
 It's not the best nor the easiest language choice.
 Even if it's possible to 'emulate' the behaviour of an object-oriented language, it would have been preferable, and easier to use C++, especially when manipulating graphics objects.</i></b>

 ## Privacy
 Data are recovered from different people whose anonymity is a priority.
+This tool offer the possiblity to erase from logs files, unwanted position.

 ## Log data treatment
 <u>For each log :</u>